mggude/Friend/README.md

 Demo
 Friend Finder is deployed to Heroku.
 [Click here to view.](https://shielded-refuge-63421.herokuapp.com/)

-Heroku didn't like the original repo[Click here to view that.](https://github.com/mggude/Friend-Finder)
+Heroku didn't like the original repo, [click here to view that.](https://github.com/mggude/Friend-Finder)